A mathematical theory of topological invariants of quantum lattice systems: Introduction

-We are grateful to Owen Gwilliam and Ezra Getzler for discussions.
+We are grateful to Owen Gwilliam, Ezra Getzler, and Bas Janssens for discussions.
 The work of A. A. and A. K. was supported by the Simons Investigator Award.
-B. Y. would like to thank Yu-An Chen and Peking University for hospitality.
+B. Y. would like to thank Yu-An Chen and Peking University for hospitality during the final stages of this work.
 A. K. would like to thank Yau Mathematical Sciences Center, Tsinghua University, for the same.